Adam-Al-Rahman/Digital_Garden/plants/notes/LivCon/Coursera/week2/Informal Speaking.md

 ### Expand your answer wit more details.

+Most common reason,
+- Nervousness.
+	- My mind just went blank.

 ```mermaid
 graph TB

 id1(["I don't know what to say!"])-->id2(["Consider relevant details <br/> - Who, What, When, How, etc..."])
 ```

+### Speak continuously for 1.5 minutes.

+- Minimize awkward pausing or hesitating.
+	- Fillers: umm, uhh,...

+#### Organization

+- Your presentation had an introduction, a body, and a conclusion.
+- You used transitions between your main points in the body.

+#### Content

+You answered the question directly and provided relevant details.

+#### Accuracy

+There were very few grammar mistakes, and they didn't interfere with understanding.
+You used vocabulary accurately and appropriately.

+#### Pronunciation

+Your pronunciation was clear and easy to understand.
+You used word stress, pauses, and intonation appropriately.

+#### Verbal delivery

+You spoke smoothly and naturally, without too many hesitations.
+Your speaking was not too fast and not too slow.

+#### Time limit

+You spoke for 1.5 minutes.